dagronf/DFSearchKit/README.md

 ## Samples

 * `SearchToy` is a (very!) basic UI to show integration
-* `dfindex` is a simple command line tool (that is very unforgiving to its parameters at this point!) that uses DFFileIndex to create a command line tool interface to the index
+* `dfsearchindex` is a simple command line tool (that is very unforgiving to its parameters at this point!) that uses DFSearchIndexFile to create a command line tool interface to the index

 ## Tests

-`DFIndexTests.swift`, `DFSummaryTests.swift` and `DFSearchKitTests_objc.m` contain a small number of tests (so far) that can be used to see how it works in both Swift and Objective-C
+* `DFSearchKitTests.swift`

+	Swift tests.
+Comprehensive

+* `DFSearchKitTests_objc.m`

+	Objective-C tests, mainly for validating objc integration

+* `DFSearchIndexAsyncTests.swift`

+	Basic test suite to validate the async controller aspect of the library

+* `DFSearchIndexSummaryTests.swift`

+	Basic summary tests

 ## Thanks